 Simplicity as a spiritual discipline requires:

-should I be doing next?” we can instead offer friends and students the gift of
+Once we begin decluttering the landscapes of our daily lives, we’re also given more space to listen.
+Without the constant hum of “what should I be doing next?” we can instead offer friends and students the gift of

 being heard.
 Still greater, we become more aware of God’s voice.

 The process of uncomplicating our lives is constant.
 It’s easy to see blank spaces in schedules as opportunities for more commitments.
 Before we book each waking moment, we must humbly ask whether or not the busyness will help us achieve what we’ve identified as most important—loving and caring for God’s people as healthy people ourselves.